-A few hours of direct sunlight in the morning is fine, but make sure that your plant does not stay in direct sunlight for more than 2 hours of morning sunlight.
+A few hours of direct sunlight in the morning is fine, but ensure that your plant does not stay in direct sunlight for more than 2 hours.

 Bright, Indirect Sunlight

 Monstera Deliciosa thrives under bright, indirect sunlight.
-To provide your plant with these conditions, you need to place it close to a window where plenty of sunlight is present.
+To provide your plant with these conditions, you must place it close to a window with plenty of sunlight.

-Low light implies that a plant is being kept in an area where windows are present, but not enough sunlight comes through them, or the plant is kept away from them.
+Low light implies that a plant is kept in an area where windows are present, but not enough sunlight comes through them, or the plant is kept away.

-Low light does not imply that the plant is kept in an area where there are no windows.
+Low light does not imply that the plant is kept in an area without windows.
 Monstera Deliciosas are hardy plants, which means they can survive even under low light conditions.

-If you reside in an area where not enough sunlight passes through the windows, you can still grow a Monstera Deliciosa under these conditions.
+If you reside in an area without enough sunlight passing through the windows, you can still grow a Monstera Deliciosa under these conditions.
 The only issue you will face is with the maximum growth of your plant.

 Since your Monstera Deliciosa will not be provided with the optimum condition for its growth, it will reduce the size of the plant under low light.
 However, your Monstera Deliciosa can still grow up to 8 feet tall (2.4m) indoors.

-If you do not want your plant to take up too much space in your house, then you can always keep it under low light conditions so that it does not grow too large.
+If you do not want your plant to take up too much space in your house, you can always keep it under low light conditions so it does not grow too large.